nyariv/SandboxJS/README.md

 # SandboxJS - Safe eval runtime

 This is a javascript sandboxing library.
-When embedding any kind of js code inside your app (either web or nodejs based) you are essentially giving access to the entire kingdom, hoping there is no malicious code in a dependency or supply chain attacks.
+When embedding any kind of js code inside your app (either web or nodejs based) you are essentially giving access to the entire kingdom, hoping there is no malicious code in a dependency such as with supply chain attacks.
 For securing code, sandboxing is needed.

 >  a "sandbox" is a security mechanism for separating running programs, usually in an effort to mitigate system failures or software vulnerabilities from spreading.
 It is often used to execute untested or untrusted programs or code, possibly from unverified or untrusted third parties, suppliers, users or websites, without risking harm to the host machine or operating system. - Wikipedia

 There are many vulnerable modules available on the global scope of a js environment, and unfortunately it is way to easy to get access to that if 3rd party code is allowed to be included.
 The main way is through the `eval` or `Function` globals because they execute code in the global context.
-Trying to block access to some global components through proxies or limiting scope variables is fruitless because of one main issue: _every function inherits the `Function` prototype_, and can invoke `eval` by calling its constructor, essentially making `eval` at most two properties away from anything in js.
+Trying to block access to some global components through proxies or limiting scope variables is fruitless because of one main issue: _every function inherits the `Function` prototype, and can invoke `eval` by calling its constructor_, essentially making `eval` at most two properties away from anything in js.

 Example:
 ```javascript
 [].filter.constructor("alert('jailbreak')")()
 ```

 To make matters worse, it is extremely difficult to blacklist functions because code is easily obfuscated.
-For example, it is possible to execute anything using only `[`, `]`, `!`, and `+`.
+For example, it is possible to execute anything using only `(`, `)`, `[`, `]`, `!`, and `+`. ([source](http://www.jsfuck.com/))

 ```javascript
 [+!+[]]+[] // This evaluates to the number one, go a head type that in console